fobordo/stock-analysis/README.md

 The original script resulted in the following final outputs for 2017 and 2018 consecutively:

+[Original_Results_2017.png]         [Original_Results_2018.png]

 ### The Refactored Script

 While the original script was able to calculate and output the desired stock performance data, it was refactored in order to reduce the execution time to run the code.
 Refactoring the script would be most beneficial in the scenario that hundredes of thousands of lines of data, or more than 11 companies, would need to be looped through.
 Similar to the original script, an array of all tickers was initialized.
-But instead of using a nested for loop to calculate and output stock performance for each company individually, new arrays were initialized to store the calculations for the daily volume, starting price, ending price, and return of each company in its own variable.
+But instead of using a nested for loop to calculate and output the stock performance for each company individually, new arrays were initialized to store the calculations for the daily volume, starting price, ending price, and return of each company in its own variable.

 #### New Variables and Arrays
 In the refactored script, a new variable was introduced called "tickerIndex."
-Instead of using "i" for the first for loop, tickerIndex would be used to indicated which ticker, or company, stock performance data was being calculated for.
+Instead of using "i" for the first for loop, tickerIndex would be used to indicate which ticker, or company, stock performance data was being calculated for.
 Three new arrays were also introduced, consisting of "tickerVolumes(12)", "tickerStartingPrices(12)", and "tickerEndingPrices(12)."
 These arrays would hold the calculated daily volume, starting price, ending price, and return for all 11 companies.

 [Refactored_Variables.png]